Andy Warhol: Religion

 Warhol was a practicing Ruthenian Catholic.
 He regularly volunteered at homeless shelters in New York City, particularly during the busier times of the year, and described himself as a religious person.
+In 1966, his mother Julia Warhola told Esquire magazine that he was a "good religious boy" and he attended one o'clock Mass at St. Paul's every Sunday.
+The priest at Warhol's church, Saint Vincent Ferrer, said that the artist went there almost daily, and although he was not observed taking Communion or going to Confession, he sat or knelt in the pews at the back.
+The priest thought he was afraid of being recognized; Warhol said he was self-conscious about being seen in a Latin Catholic church crossing himself "in the Orthodox way" (right to left instead of the reverse).
+In 1980, Warhol met Pope John Paul II in St. Peter's Square.

 Many of Warhol's later works depicted religious subjects, including two series, Details of Renaissance Paintings (1984) and The Last Supper (1986).
+Warhol made almost 100 variations on the theme of the Last Supper, which the Guggenheim felt "indicates an almost obsessive investment in the subject matter".
 In addition, a body of religious-themed works was found posthumously in his estate.

-Warhol regularly attended Liturgy, and the priest at Warhol's church, Saint Vincent Ferrer, said that the artist went there almost daily, although he was not observed taking Communion or going to Confession and sat or knelt in the pews at the back.
-The priest thought he was afraid of being recognized; Warhol said he was self-conscious about being seen in a Roman Rite church crossing himself "in the Orthodox way" (right to left instead of the reverse).

 Warhol's art is noticeably influenced by the Eastern Christian tradition which was so evident in his places of worship.
 Warhol's brother has described the artist as "really religious, but he didn't want people to know about that because [it was] private".
 Despite the private nature of his faith, in Warhol's eulogy John Richardson depicted it as devout: "To my certain knowledge, he was responsible for at least one conversion.
-He took considerable pride in financing his nephew's studies for the priesthood".
+He took considerable pride in financing his nephew's studies for priesthood".

+From November 2021 to June 2022, the Brooklyn Museum displayed the Andy Warhol: Revelation exhibition.
+The exhibition delved at the artist's enduring connection to his faith, which was often reflected in his artwork.

 Collections

-Warhol was an avid collector.
-His friends referred to his numerous collections, which filled not only his four-story townhouse, but also a nearby storage unit, as "Andy's Stuff".
-The true extent of his collections was not discovered until after his death, when The Andy Warhol Museum in Pittsburgh took in 641 boxes of his "Stuff".

-Warhol's collections included a Coca-Cola memorabilia sign, and 19th century paintings along with airplane menus, unpaid invoices, pizza dough, pornographic pulp novels, newspapers, stamps, supermarket flyers, and cookie jars, among other eccentricities.
-It also included significant works of art, such as George Bellows's Miss Bentham.
-One of his main collections was his wigs.
-Warhol owned more than 40 and felt very protective of his hairpieces, which were sewn by a New York wig-maker from hair imported from Italy.
-In 1985, a girl snatched Warhol's wig off his head.
-It was later discovered in Warhol's diary entry for that day that he wrote: "I don't know what held me back from pushing her over the balcony."

-In 1960, he had bought a drawing of a light bulb by Jasper Johns.
-Another item found in Warhol's boxes at the museum in Pittsburgh was a mummified human foot from Ancient Egypt.
-The curator of anthropology at Carnegie Museum of Natural History felt that Warhol most likely found it at a flea market.
+Warhol was an avid collector and a "pack rat" who'd save everything.
+As he was relocating his Manhattan studio in 1974, Warhol began assembling Time Capsules, a modular sculpture consisting of 610 containers, each holding an average of 800 items.
+The majority of the containers are standard cardboard boxes, with a large trunk and forty filing cabinet drawers.
+This also includes the Time Capsules that Warhol created at home, which hold a plethora of personal memorabilia like letters, telephone messages, photographs, and his mother's possessions.
+The Time Capsules were later transferred to the Andy Warhol Museum.